Stuttering in Toddlers - How Parents Can Help

 Is it stuttering?

 Stuttering is an iceberg with speech impediments on top of it.
 Then a child becomes more and more conscious about the way he or she speaks and the way other people react to that.
-People who stutter develop a fear of speech, tension thinking about speaking, and this emotional state backs and supports stuttering, makes it automated and brings negative emotions to a person who stutters.
+People who stutter develop a fear of speech, tension and anxiety thinking about speaking, and this emotional state backs and supports stuttering, makes it automated and brings negative emotions to a person who stutters.

 You can help